mhered/minipupper_fun/MiniPupper_power_up.md

   # dtoverlay=disable-wifi
 ```
 - Reboot Ubuntu for changes to take effect.
-- When you start up again, open settings and set up your wifi settings.
+- When you start up again, open Settings and set up your wifi settings.
 Choose your wifi access point SSID and enter your password.
 - Type `ip a`.
 Take note of IP address.
 This will be necessary when you connect to your PC via ssh.
 The configuration within Ubuntu is now complete.

 ## Wifi problems